numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 can be moved to the Datetime DType class instead, away from monolithic general code (e.g. current ``PyArray_AdjustFlexibleDType``).

-The main API side effect of this is that special methods move from the dtype instances to class methods on the class.
+The main consequence of this change with respect to the API is that special methods move from the dtype instances to methods on the new DType class.
 This is the typical design pattern used in Python.
-Adding a new, pythonic point to store these methods and information, will allow us to further refine the API and allow it to grow in the future.
+Organizing these methods and information in a more Pythonic way provides a solid foundation for refining and extending the API in the future.
 The current API cannot be extended due to how it is exposed publically.
 This means for example that the methods currently stored in ``ArrFunctions`` on each datatype (see NEP 40) will be defined differently in the future and